xander2508/Notes/5. Standard Information/Operating Systems/Linux/Credential Storage.md

   - Password Storage
   - Shadow File
 ---
+One of the most commonly used and standard mechanisms is [Pluggable Authentication Modules](https://web.archive.org/web/20220622215926/http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) (`PAM`).
+The modules used for this are called `pam_unix.so` or `pam_unix2.so` and are located in `/usr/lib/x86_x64-linux-gnu/security/` in Debian based distributions.
+These modules manage user information, authentication, sessions, current passwords, and old passwords.
+For example, if we want to change the password of our account on the Linux system with `passwd`, PAM is called, which takes the appropriate precautions and stores and handles the information accordingly.

+The `pam_unix.so` standard module for management uses standardized API calls from the system libraries and files to update the account information.
+The standard files that are read, managed, and updated are `/etc/passwd` and `/etc/shadow`.
+PAM also has many other service modules, such as LDAP, mount, or Kerberos.

 Linux-based systems handle everything in the form of a file.
 Accordingly, passwords are also stored encrypted in a file.
 This file is called the `shadow` file and is located in `/etc/shadow` and is part of the Linux user management system.
 In addition, these passwords are commonly stored in the form of `hashes`.

 See [Linux User Authentication Guide](https://tldp.org/HOWTO/pdf/User-Authentication-HOWTO.pdf)